alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/object_detection.md

     - [Running Object Detection](./object_detection.md#running-object-detection)

 ## Introduction
 This document describes the process of setting up and running the Arm® *Ethos™-U* NPU Object Detection example.

-This use-case example solves the classical computer vision problem of Object Detection.
-The ML sample was developed using the *YOLO Fastest* model that was trained on the *Wider* dataset.
+Object Detection is a classical computer vision use case in which specific objects need to be identified and located within a full frame.
+In this specific example the model was trained for face detection.
+The ML sample was developed using the *YOLO Fastest* model.
+To adopt the model for low power / low memory systems the input images to the model are monochrome images.
+The model was trained on the *Wider* dataset (after conversion from RGB to monochrome) and on *Emza Visual-Sense* dataset [www.emza-vs.com](www.emza-vs.com).
+The model makes detection faces in size of 20x20 pixels and above.

 Use-case code could be found in the following directory:[source/use_case/object_detection](../../source/use_case/object_detection).